 We recognise that, due to the ‘Covid-19 pandemic, our children have experienced huge changes to their lives as well as a loss of their normal routines, social interactions and relationships.
 As a result, it is paramount that we provide all our children with the support they need to feel confident and safe in school and to re-engage with both their learning and peers.
 We know that this recovery is not a 'quick fix' and will take place over years rather than months.

 Our aim at Beech Grove Primary school is to provide a safe, nurturing environment to rebuild the trust lost during the pandemic.
 To allow the children to reconnect with our school family while re-discovering their sense of self and confidence to once again become resilient, responsible and aspirational learners.

 To enable the children to re-engage with school life and all that entails, we have prioritised their mental health and well-being within our curriculum.
 All classes have a ‘slow start’ to the day engaging in calm, social activities designed to build confidence, promote a sense of safety and prepare children for learning.
-Each day starts with a PSHE lesson and focused work on ‘Zones of Regulation’ and developing a ‘Growth Mindset’.
+There is a strong focus across the week on PSHE, ‘Zones of Regulation’ and developing a ‘Growth Mindset’.